okbreathe/jquery_plugins/README.md

  * okSlide:: UI for linear/branching choices via panels.
  * okTreemap:: a framework for creating a treemap-like UI components
  * okDrag:: Simple, lightweight drag and drop list sorting

+### Pivotal

+We're going to use Pivotal Tracker to manage this project.
+Here're simple instructions, from Pivotal's Help "Your commit message should have square brackets containing a hash mark followed by the story ID.
+If a story was not already started (it was in the "not started" state), a commit message will automatically start it."